 This is a hiking trip where you can enjoy far flung remote beauty but only have to carry your daypack.
 This trip is a perfect opportunity to hone your alpine skills and experience the joys of the Snowy Range in a supportive group environment.
 We'll practice Leave No Trace principles, how to navigate a talus field, altitude sickness prevention, and much more!
 Previous hiking experience is required.
 The mileage will be low, but we will be hiking at high altitude with rocky terrain.

 Two nights will be spent at a modern hotel in Laramie, Wyoming that has a convenient airport shuttle and indoor pool.
 The following three nights will be spent at a family owned and operated historic hotel in the small mountain town of Centennial, gateway to our hiking adventure.
 Finally our last night will be spent at the charming western Vee Bar Ranch, a picturesque and relaxing reward, complete with hot tub and a river on property!
-There are two single supplements available on this trip, and three partial single supplements available, otherwise rooms are shared at the first and second location.
+There are three full trip single supplements available on this trip, and three partial single supplements available, otherwise rooms are shared at the first and second location.
 At Vee Bar Ranch, each participant will have her own room with a shared jack and jill bathroom between another AGC participant's room.
 The partial single supplements involve private room and private bathroom in Laramie, shared bedroom and shared bathroom in Centennial and private bedroom and shared bathroom at the Vee Bar Ranch.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.